Travel Iceland, Iceland information

 Iceland has many unpaved gravel roads in rural areas, and these can become treacherous in winter.
 It is best to avoid these roads unless you have significant experience driving in snowy conditions.

 F-Roads, which are mountain roads leading into the highlands, are closed in the winter months and are completely impassable.
 Always heed road closures, which are clearly indicated on the Vegagerdin (Icelandic Road Administration) website.
+See more about F-Roads in our guide about Exploring Iceland's Most Popular Highland Routes.

 Road Signs in Iceland